TECLIB/ravada/CONTRIBUTING.md

 spaces or spaces converted to tabs.
 Please make sure you don't do that.
 Run ``git diff`` before commit to see what you are exactly contributing.
+* We recommend that you install a local development server on your computer, rather than testing your code directly on the production server.
+This means you can test your code directly on your own computer, making development faster and without the risk of exposing sensitive information to the public.

 # Good luck! :tada: